HemoCell Getting Started¶

 (Optional) Parmetis is used for upcoming load-balancing routines (in development atm.).

-on Ubuntu, or it can be downloaded from their downloads.
+It can be installed via adding libparmetis-dev on Ubuntu, or it can be downloaded from their downloads.
 Due to the

 license of Parmetis we cannot distribute it with hemocell.
 The Parmetis

-download should be copied to the ./hemocell/external/
+download should be copied to the ./hemocell/external/ directory.
+If you

 need it because you want load balancing to be enabled you have to extract it